top of page

 Peer supporters at Yarrow Collective uphold values of non-coercive, non-judgmental, and non-carceral practices.
 Peer supporters do not report back (to supervisors, probation, parole, our funders, or other authorities) about what you share in peer support sessions or what’s going on in your life.

-Peer supporters do participate in co-reflection with other facilitators and 1:1 peer support specialists and may process what’s coming up for them as a supporter in peer support, but they will do so while honoring confidentiality and never sharing your name or specifics of your situation without consent.
+Peer supporters do participate in co-reflection with other facilitators and 1:1 peer supporters and may process what’s coming up for them as a supporter (relative to their own practice), but they will do so while honoring confidentiality and never sharing your name or specifics of your situation without consent.

 What if I need support right away or after usual work hours?